-Required supplementary schedules for the Fund include the Schedule of Changes in Net Pension Liability and Related Ratios, the Schedule of Contributions, the Schedule of Investment Returns and the Notes to Required Supplementary Schedules.
+Required supplementary schedules for the Fund include the Schedule of Changes in Net Pension Liability and Related Ratios, the Schedule of Contributions, the Schedule of Investment Returns, Schedule of Investment and Administrative Expenses, and the Notes to Required Supplementary Schedules.
 These are presented in order to demonstrate the Fund's ability to pay the net pension liability and its progress in doing so.
-Certain schedules should include a ten-year history of information.
-As provided for in GASB Statement No. 67, this historical information is only presented for the years in which the information was measured in conformity with the requirements of the standard.
-The full trend information will be accumulated over the next year as the necessary information becomes available.